Swansea University Chooses Control Over Automation with AP Capture

 For a high-performance programme like Swansea University, the investment in a comprehensive, controlled AP Capture system is an investment in better feedback, deeper analysis, and ultimately, a more specific pathway to performance success.

-The ability to film multiple drills and angles, three cameras from behind the post, wide, and tight, means the teams benefit from superior detail, confirming that when performance margins are slim, specificity always trumps convenience.
+The ability to film multiple drills and angles, three cameras from behind the post, wide, and tight, means the teams benefit from superior detail.
+This confirms that when performance margins are slim, specificity always trumps convenience.

 Key Takeaways for Your Team